 A Million-Year ViewWilliam MacAskill

 ‘A book of great daring, clarity, insight and imagination.
-To be simultaneously so realistic and so optimistic, and always so damned readable… well that is a miracle for which he should be greatly applauded.’
+To be simultaneously so realistic and so optimistic, and always so damn readable… well that is a miracle for which he should be greatly applauded.’
 Stephen Fry

 ‘No living philosopher has had a greater impact upon my ethics than Will MacAskill.
 And much of the good I now do is the direct result of his influence.
 In What We Owe The Future, MacAskill has transformed my thinking once again, by patiently dismantling the lazy intuitions that rendered me morally blind to the interests of future generations.
 This is an altogether thrilling and necessary book.’